cnorick/curse-of-strahd-notes/Session Notes/Session 21.md

 ## Exploring the House
 [[Anakir]] notices the house sounds empty, and all that he can still hear are the blights outside in the vineyard.
 The party splits up to explore the house. [[Izek Strazni|Izek]] busts open a chest to find a ton of "Strahd Bucks". [[Bardolf]] finds some fine velvet drapes.
 The party reminisces their time with [[Gadof Blinsky|Blinsky]] when they find a rocking horse made by him to resemble [[Strahd Von Zarovich|Strahd]]'s Nightmare, [[Beucephalus]].

+The party settles in for a break upstairs.

 [[Pelanil]] finds some stairs and makes his way into the basement.